adelgado0723/GitReflections/lesson_3_reflections.md

 updated?
 Or what if the remote takes the project in a certain direction and you want to try out something different?
 Automatic updates would make this impossible.

+## Reflection 3 - Forks, Cones, and Branches

+**Describe the differences between forks, clones, and branches.
+When would you use one instead of the other?**

+A fork is a copy of a github user's repository into your github account.
+A clone can be either a copy of an online repository or a local one.
+A Branch is a tool for working on several different versions of a project at the same time.
+A branch would be used of you already have a local repository that contains some sort of project and you want to begin working on adding a new feature or experimenting.
+Clones are used to retreive git repositories from github, other servers, or local machines.

+## Reflection 4 - Local copies of remote branches

+**What is the benefit of having a copy of the last known state of the remote stored locally?**

+The benefit of having a copy of the last known state of the remote stored locally is that you can make changes and not worry about your changes being undone by collaborators updating the repository.